AdobeDocs/analytics-platform.en/help/stitching/overview.md

 You can enable stitching in two ways:

 - [Request to enable stitching](/help/stitching/use-stitching.md) (deprecated).
 Once approved, a duplicate dataset is created for the dataset for which you have requested stitching.
 This duplicate dataset contains an additional column with the stitched identifier.
 You have to create a new or edit an existing connection that includes the stitched dataset to use the stitched data in Customer Journey Analytics.
 - [Enable stitching in the Connections interface](/help/stitching/use-stitching-ui.md).
-When you configure stitching for a dataset in the Connections interface, the stiching occurs 'on the fly', during the ingestion of data from that dataset in Customer Journey Analytics.
+When you configure stitching for a dataset in the Connections interface, the stitching occurs on the fly, during the ingestion of data from that dataset in Customer Journey Analytics.

 ## Limitations